Petro Poroshenko

 President who signed the decree founding NABU and appointing its first director.

-Factrail analysis: signed into being Ukraine's independent anti-corruption architecture (NABU) under external conditionality — a structural reform the model links to stronger control-of-corruption capacity.
+Petro Poroshenko signed into being Ukraine's independent anti-corruption architecture (NABU) under external conditionality — a structural reform this assessment links to stronger control-of-corruption capacity.
 The net reading is modestly positive; durability depends on protecting the new institutions' independence.

 Petro Poroshenko’s slice of Factrail’s verified causal web — the facts, drivers and welfare indicators their actions connect to.
 Select any node to trace a path.